 You may be thinking it’s impossible to hire an attorney if your injuries are preventing you from working, but SEPTA personal injury attorneys like Gary Heslin work on a contingency fee basis.
 Your fee for legal services is a percentage of the final settlement you receive, so there’s no upfront cost associated with pursuing your recovery.

-To learn more about how Heslin Law Firm can help with your case, complete our contact form or call 215-332-0300 to schedule a free, no-obligation consultation.
+To learn more about how our Pennsylvania accident attorneys can help with your case, complete our contact form or call 215-332-0300 to schedule a free, no-obligation consultation.
 We’ll explain your options without any confusing legal jargon and help you decide how to best proceed.

 Our office is located in Philadelphia’s Mayfair neighborhood and convenient to residents of Crescentville, Lawndale, Rhawnhurst, Tacony, Holme Circle, Holmesburg, Upper Holmesburg, Morrell Park, Oxford Circle, Castor Gardens, Burholme, Bell's Corner, Normandy, Summerdale, Bustleton, Parkwood, Somerton, Fox Chase, Modena Park, Pennypack Woods, Torresdale, and Winchester Park.